TotalVerb/totalverb.github.io/_posts/2016-07-02-call-by-sharing.markdown

 tags: [js, julia, py]
 ---

-Most people hear one of two calling [evaluation strategies]: call-by-value and call-by-reference.
+Most people know of two calling [evaluation strategies]: call-by-value and call-by-reference.
 Lost in the noise is how the most common evaluation strategy today is really neither of the above.
 Indeed, many languages, including JavaScript, Java, Julia, Python, Ruby, and countless more, use the